NoelM/noelm.github.io/content/hambooklet/index.md

 * International Beacon Project
 * Radio Waves
 * Electricity
-* ITU Prexfixes, Regions, and Alphabet
+* ITU Prefixes, Regions, and Alphabet
 * QTH Locator
 * Units
 * Mathematics

+## To do

+[x] Release of the 2023 Edition
+[ ] Preparing the first A5-printed copies